checkmyws/yslow-rules/README.md

 ## How to help

 You can make a new translation available by copying the `en` directory in `locale`. `locale` is the code of the translated language.
-If you make a spanisg translation, this gives you a `es` folder.
+If you make a spanish translation, this gives you a `es` folder.
 Translate every rule in the folder and you're done.
 Give attention to change the locale in the header of the rule.

 Ypu can correct any mistake you find in a translation.
 All you have to do is clicking the edit icon to make your correction and make a pull request.